StefanScherer/rpi-ubuntu/README.md

 # rpi-ubuntu
-Easy steps how to run Ubuntu with Docker installed on Raspberry Pi
+Easy steps how to run your Raspberry Pi with Ubuntu 20.04 and Docker installed.

 ## Download